COAST MOUNTAIN MAGIC 2023

-A: Yes, but mostly during mornings and evenings.
-Bring a bug net for your face, or even a light pair of gloves to protect your hands when shooting during periods of high bug activity.
+A: The bugs can be bad at times, but mostly during mornings and evenings.
+Bring a bug net and hat for your face, or even a light pair of gloves to protect your hands when shooting during periods of high bug activity.

 Q: Do I need travel or medical insurance?

 A: If you are relying on flights to get you to Vancouver or Canada, please be sure to have travel insurance in the event you need to cancel or change your plans.
-If you're coming from outside of Canada, please have medical coverage as well.
+If you're not a resident of British Columbia, please ensure you have medical coverage as well.

 Q: How will we get to Tatla Lake?

-In the event that the trip cannot continue forward due to natural disaster, such as severe forest fires, our preference is to rebook you for the 2023 trip, but we can also provide a full refund.
+In the event that the trip cannot continue forward due to natural disaster, such as severe forest fires, our preference is to rebook you for the 2024 trip.

-In the event you cannot make the trip for reasons directly related to COVID-19 (positive test, travel restrictions, flight cancellations), a full refund will be given or we can automatically rebook you for the 2023 trip.
+In the event you cannot make the trip for reasons directly related to COVID-19 (positive test, travel restrictions, flight cancellations), a refund minus the deposit will be given or we can automatically rebook you for the 2023 trip.

-You must follow COVID safety procedures set in place by the hotel and helicopter companies.
+You must follow any potential COVID safety protocols set in place by the hotel and helicopter companies.
 Once we are in the mountains, risk of transmission is low because we will be outside.
 Hands must be washed or sanitized before meal times.